 Failing settlement, the grievance may be taken up in the following manner and sequence provided it is presented within fifteen (15) days of the supervisor's reply to the grievance: the Union shall present the grievance in writing signed by the employee, in the case of an individual grievance, to the Editor-in-Chief/Director of Pre Press, or designate, setting forth the nature of the grievance, and the remedy sought.
-The Editor-in-Chief/Director of Pre Press or designate shall arrange a meeting with the Union and a representative of the Human Resources Department within seven (7) days of the receipt of the grievance at which the grievor, in the case of an individual grievance, may attend, if requested by either party, and discuss the grievance.
+The Editor-in-Chief/Director of Pre Press or designate shall arrange a meeting with the Union and a representative of the Human Resources Department within seven (7) days of the receipt of the grievance, may attend, if requested by either party, and discuss the grievance.
 The Editor-in-Chief/Director of Pre Press or designate may have such assistance at the meeting as is considered necessary.
 The Editor-in-Chief/Director of Pre Press or designate will give the Union a decision in writing within seven (7) days following the meeting with a copy to the grievor.